felias-fogg/RescueAVR/docs/manual.md

 When switched on or after a reset, the sketch will try to determine what kind of programming mode the MCU uses and which MCU is connected.
 If unsuccessful, the following is displayed:

 	No chip found!
-	Insert chip and reset or give details.
+	Insert chip and restart or give details.

 	Choose from:
 		P - HVPP